 From BR Bullpen

 1936 Brooklyn Dodgers / Franchise: Los Angeles Dodgers / BR Team Page

 History, Comments, Contributions

-The team finished seventh in 1936, ahead of only the 1936 Phillies, who lost 100 games.
-Brooklyn did better in attendance than in wins, finishing third in the league in attendance.
+The team finished seventh in 1936, ahead only of the Philadelphia Phillies, who lost 100 games.
+Brooklyn did better in attendance than in wins, finishing third in the league in that category.